GU-DataLab/stance-detection-KE-MLM/README.md

 ## Data Sets

-This data sets are for research purposes only - coming soon 🔥
+This data sets are for research purposes only - [Download](https://portals.mdi.georgetown.edu/public/stance-detection-KE-MLM) 🔥

 - Data format is CSV with only 3 columns: `"tweet_id","text","label"`
 - Labels = `{0:"AGAINST", 1:"FAVOR", 2:"NONE"}`